jayli/vim-easycomplete/README.md

 LSP Server will all be installed in `~/.config/vim-easycomplete/servers`.

 You can give a specified plugin name for `InstallLspServer` command.
-Both of the following useage are avilable:
+Both of the following useage are fine:

 - `:InstallLspServer`
 - `:InstallLspServer lua`